ChiChou/mistune/index.md

 iOS remained standing at various pwn competitions after Pointer Authentication Code (PAC) was shipped by A12 chips.
 TianfuCup 2020 was the very first successful event that has this category pwned.

+## Is it related to hardware?

+No, but the hardware matters when it comes to exploitation.
+Some hardware level mitigations raised the bar greatly.

 ## What exact mitigations have been bypassed?

+The exploit was really tough for me.
+It's a state-of-the-art phone that have various protections.
+I was just being lucky that some mitigation was already in progress but not shipped at the time, which can totally broke the exploit.

 ### Pointer Authentication Code (PAC)

 This is the most remarkable protection for the challenge.
-With hardware-assisted control-flow integrity, it was hard for most known browser exploit primitives to work.
+With hardware-assisted control-flow integrity, it was not easy for most known browser exploit primitives to work.

 ### Sandbox

-MobileSafari has Javascript running in a very limited containerized process.
-The exploit uses a client-site XSS to easily switch to a loosy context where Just-in-time is still avaliable.
+MobileSafari has Javascript running in a very restrictive, containerized process.
+The exploit uses a client-site XSS to easily switch to a loosy context with extra attack surfaces, while Just-in-Time still remains avaliable.

 ### Transparency Consent and Control (TCC)